 Here we will show you a few simple formulas and provide helpful tips that will help you calculate your grade.
 If you want to know how to calculate percent grade, just follow five simple steps below.
+Or get help using our Grading Calculator which will estimate your grade for you.

 Before you start calculating percentage grades, you need to understand the grading policy of your professor.
 It means to define how each category of tasks is weighted.
 Usually, the professor announces this information in the class.
 If you didn't hear it or the professor didn't say, we recommend checking the course syllabus or reading the school policy.
 But of course, the most effective way is to ask your professor directly because they may have some preferences in weighting marks without updating them in online reports.